What to pack for a camping adventure with your dog

-Your dog no doubt loves to explore the great outdoors and a camping trip is the perfect way for you and your four-legged friend to experience new sights, sounds and scenery together.
-To enjoy all the fun and frolics of wide-open spaces, hiking and riverside walks with your canine companion, your camping with dogs’ survival kit should look something like this…
+Your dog no doubt loves to explore the great outdoors and a camping trip is the perfect way for you and your four-legged friend to experience new sights, sounds and scenery together!
+View our top dog-friendly campsites.

 It’s tempting to toss your dog food from the barbecue, but it’s not the best idea to change your dog’s eating habits, it could lead to a poorly pooch.
 Take your dog’s regular food on your camping trip and give them the odd treat here and there.

 If you’re out for the day, water might not be readily available.
 Having bottled water ready to fill up your dog’s bowl is essential in order to keep them hydrated.
 It’s handy to have in the car on the journey to the campsite too.